-Based out of San Diego California, the San Diego Naval Shipyard (Naval Base San Diego) sits on 977 acres of land and is home to almost 100 private and Naval vessels.
-Although the base/shipyard no longer uses asbestos in its products, similar to many shipyards in the past, it once had a long history of using the toxic mineral.
-In turn, thousands of workers were placed at risk for developing dangerous illnesses such as malignant mesothelioma and asbestos-related lung cancer.
+The San Diego Naval Shipyard (Naval Base San Diego) sits on 977 acres of land and is home to almost 100 Naval vessels.
+Although the base/shipyard no longer uses asbestos in its products, similar to many shipyards in the past, it once had a long history of using the toxic minerals.
+Workers were placed at risk for developing dangerous illnesses such as malignant mesothelioma and asbestos-related lung cancer.

 San Diego Naval Shipyard History

-The San Diego Naval Shipyard’s was created in 1910 by Glenn H. Curtiss, a then-rival of the famous Wright Brothers.
+The San Diego Naval Shipyard was created in 1910 by Glenn H. Curtiss, a then-rival of the famous Wright Brothers.
 It started out as the Pacific Marine Construction, a company that built concrete ships.
-After World War I, however, the company began to lose a lot of money and in turn, sold the land to the city of San Diego.
+After World War I, the company began to lose money and in turn, sold the land to the city of San Diego.

-Currently, the Naval Aviation Depot section of the Naval Base San Diego is the largest employer in the the aerospace industry in the area.
-It also support nuclear-powered aircraft carriers.
+Currently, the Naval Aviation Depot section of the Naval Base San Diego is the largest employer in the aerospace industry in the area.
+It also supports nuclear-powered aircraft carriers.

 Asbestos at San Diego Naval Shipyard

 As mentioned earlier, San Diego Naval Shipyard once used an excessive amount of asbestos-containing products on its vessels and in its facilities.

 Even in 2006, tons of asbestos were found throughout numerous areas of the shipyard, including the salvage yard, which still had debris from demolition and repair projects.